Takanofuji Sanzō: Mixed martial arts career

 After concluding his sumo wrestling career, Takanofuji said in an interview in July 2020 that he was training to become an MMA fighter and hoped to enter a Rizin event.
 In order to be eligible to compete in the heavyweight division in mixed martial arts, Sudario lost around 110 lbs before his debut.

 He made his professional debut against James Raideen on September 27 at Rizin 24.
 He won the fight via doctor stoppage after the first round.

 Takanofuji made his sophomore appearance in the sport against Ikuhisa Minowa at Rizin 26 on December 31, 2020.
 He won the fight via first-round technical knockout.

 Sudario faced Kazushi Miyamoto at Rizin 27 on March 21, 2021.
 He won quickly via knockout eight seconds into the bout.
 Sudario kept punching even as the ref was pulling him off, causing a brawl to break out.
 Sudario was subsequently fined with a 25 percent pay cut due to the incident.

 Sudario faced Shoma Shibisai at Rizin 28 on June 13, 2021.
 He lost the bout via rear-naked choke in the third round.

 Sudario faced Saint at Rizin 31 on October 24, 2021.
 He won the bout via knockout in the first round.

 Sudario faced Hideki Sekine at Rizin 37 on July 31, 2021.
 He won the fight by a first-round knockout, stopping Sekine 53 seconds into the opening round.

-Sudario faced Janos Csukas on October 23, 2022 at Rizin 39, winning by TKO in the 2nd round with a right hook as Csukas was getting up from a fall, pounding him, and following it up with a knee kick on the ground.
+Sudario faced Janos Csukas on October 23, 2022 at Rizin 39.
+Sudario won the fight via TKO in the second round.

-Sudario faced Junior Tafa on December 31, 2022 at Rizin 40, losing by TKO in the first round via punches.
+Sudario faced Junior Tafa on December 31, 2022 at Rizin 40.
+Sudario lost the fight via TKO in the second round.

-Sudario is scheduled to face Roque Martinez at Rizin Landmark 5 on April 29, 2023.
+Sudario faced Roque Martinez at Rizin Landmark 5 on April 29, 2023.
+He won the fight by unanimous decision.

+Sudario was expected to face Todd Duffee at Rizin Landmark 6 on October 1, 2023.
+However, Duffee was forced to withdraw from the bout on September 28, due to visa issues, and was replaced by Lim Dong-hwan.
+Sudario won the fight via TKO in the third round.

+Sudario faced Mikio Ueda on December 31, 2023, at Rizin 45.
+He lost the bout vis TKO stoppage at the beginning of the second round.